AndreCorreaSantos/starter-engine/readme.md

 Execution would be:
     - Loop over initializers and set them in cache with their names.
-    - Loop over nodes and execute them.
+    - Loop over nodes and execute them, setting their output in cache.

-### CURRENT ISSUE: NUMBERS STOPPED BEING PARSED CORRECTLY AFTER INTRODUCING SCIENTIFIC NOTATION
+### Need to create operations for my language and specify their lowering into the llvm dialect